matter-labs/zksync-web-era-docs/docs/tools/local-testing/era-test-node.md

 You can visit the `era-test-node` repository [here](https://github.com/matter-labs/era-test-node) to learn more.

+## Prerequisites

+Before you get started, there are a few prerequisites to consider.
+Ensure that your development environment meets the following requirements:

+- **Rust:** Since `era-test-node` is written in Rust, you need to have Rust installed on your machine.
+You can download Rust from [here](https://www.rust-lang.org/tools/install).
+- **Other Dependencies:** This crate relies on `rocksDB` for its operation.
+If you encounter any compile errors due to `rocksDB`, you might also need to install `cmake`, `pkg-config`, `libssl-dev`, and `clang` using the command `apt-get install -y cmake pkg-config libssl-dev clang`.

+After checking all these prerequisites, you should be ready to use the `era-test-node`.
+Please keep in mind that `era-test-node` is still in its **alpha** stage, so some features might not be fully supported yet.

 ## Installing and setting up `era-test-node`

 Begin by installing `era-test-node` using the command: